akashadhikari/100-days-of-django-archived/logs.md

 - Searching according to title, description and code.

 **Thoughts** : Done some cool things like Page hits counter (based on session) and searching (based on snipp title, description and code).

+## Day 19: July 29 2018

+**Today I learned** :
+- Comments on the post
+- Code snippet info on modal
+- Form validations

+**Thoughts** : One of the most important tasks has been achieved.
+The functionality of adding user comments is done.
+User can also paste the snippet in the comment.
+Also, a help-modal was generated for snippet help.